san02/R_GIS/Documentation/Kriging_Ord_Univ.md

 * Click the column for dep_variable parameter and type the name of any heavy metal variable from the data (eg. 'zinc') as a string to process prediction.
 * In case, if needed to run universal kriging, then click the column for the covariate parameter, which is optional and type ‘dist’ variable as a string to process prediction.
 Else, leave the column empty (to run ordinary kriging).
 * If needed, mark the Using_log icon to use the logarithmic values of the Variable.
 * Give the Values for the arguments (Partial_Sill, Model, Range, Nugget) in an expression vgm() to the Variogram model.
-There is a default expression given as "vgm(1,"Exp",300,1)", meant for universal kriging.
+There is a default expression given as 'vgm(1,"Exp",300,1)', meant for universal kriging.
 * Give output files for Output_krige and Output_var (Optional) if you want to change the default file selects.
 Finally click OK.

+####Ordinary kriging
-Once the inputs are given, the tool runs as shown below in Figure:2 and produces the output krige as a shapefile and variance-variogram plotted and exported as a pdf file as shown in Figure:3.
+Once the inputs are given and if the covariate column is left empty, the tool runs ordinary kriging as shown below in Figure:2 and produces the output krige as a shapefile as shown in Figure:3 and variance-variogram plotted and exported as a pdf file.

 ![Figure:2](https://github.com/san02/Images_GIS/blob/master/ordkrigtoolrun.png)